JPG Studio User Guide - Step-by-Step

 Generate User API key from Profile settings page

-https://www.jpg.store/profile/settings > Preferences > API Key > Copy API key
+https://www.jpg.store/me/settings > Preferences > API Key > Copy API key

 Step 3: Paste API Key generated from JPG Store